Javier Aguirre

-Javier Aguirre Onaindía (/es/; born 1 December 1958), nicknamed El Vasco (The Basque), is a Mexican football manager and former footballer who played as a midfielder.
-He is currently manager of the Mexico national team.
+Javier Aguirre Onaindía (/es/; born 1 December 1958), nicknamed El Vasco (The Basque), is a Mexican football manager and former footballer, who is the current head coach of La Liga club Valencia.

-Aguirre played for Mexico in the 1986 World Cup.
-He is currently in his third managerial stint with the team; he previously coached them to the World Cup in 2002 and 2010.
-He has also won two CONCACAF Gold Cup titles (in 2009 and 2025) and led Mexico to the final of the 2001 Copa América.
-Later, he managed Japan and Egypt.

-At club level, Aguirre led six clubs in Spain's La Liga.
-He finished fourth with Osasuna in 2006 and Atlético Madrid in 2008.
-He took Atlético and Mallorca to Copa del Rey finals, losing in 2005 and 2024 respectively.
-He also won the CONCACAF Champions League with Monterrey in 2021.
+As a player, he is best remembered for his time at Club América, where he made his debut and won a Primera División championship, and later at Guadalajara, where he played for six seasons before retiring.
+On the international stage, he earned 59 caps and represented Mexico at the 1986 FIFA World Cup.

+Upon retiring, Aguirre transitioned into management and quickly established a reputation as a tactically flexible and resilient coach.
+After leading Pachuca to prominence, he took charge of the Mexico national team, guiding them in the 2002 FIFA World Cup, a feat he would repeat at the 2010 and 2026 editions as well.

+His managerial career extended well beyond Mexico.
+At Atlético Madrid, he delivered consistent top-table finishes in La Liga and secured regular European qualification; he also guided both Osasuna and Mallorca to Copa del Rey finals.
+On the international stage, he coached the national teams of Japan and Egypt, achieving mixed success.

 Early life

 Aguirre was born in Mexico City on 1 December 1958.
 He earned the nickname El Vasco due to his parents’ Basque heritage.
 His mother hailed from Guernica and his father from Ispaster; the couple migrated to Mexico in 1950.
 Through them, Aguirre qualified for a Spanish passport, a valuable asset that eased his professional career abroad.
 Reflecting his roots, he gave his three sons traditional Basque names: Iker, Ander, and Iñaki.